Featured Articles Categories

 - Best rewards credit cards for holiday shopping

+Editor's Note: Thank you for your interest, these holiday offers expired and are no longer available.
 Black Friday deals might not be enough to capture the hearts (and wallets) of rewards credit card holders this year, according to new research from Capital One.
-During the bank's recent Rewards Barometer survey of more than 1,000 consumers with rewards cards, 80 percent of respondents said they planned to surf the Web for the [...]
+During the bank's recent Rewards Barometer survey of more than 1,000 consumers with [...]

 - When (and how) to ask for a lower interest rate